Aymalla/temporalio-mtls/temporal-mtls.md

-# Setup and configure temporal mTLS certificates using Azure Key-vault
+# Setup and configure a temporal cluster with mTLS enabled

 This document demonstrates the fundamental concepts and pieces needed to setup and configure temporal cluster TLS and use Azure Key Vault to generate and store the mTLS certificates.

 You can access the complete source code using [temporalio-mtls repository](https://github.com/Aymalla/temporalio-mtls)

-This sample using the self-certificate signed with custom CA for TLS setup, for production or public-facing environments a Trusted CA certificate must be used.

 ## Temporal Connection and Encryption